Remibrutinib

 Remibrutinib, sold under the brand name Rhapsido, is a medication used for the treatment of chronic spontaneous urticaria.
-Remibrutinib is an oral, small molecule kinase inhibitor that inhibits Bruton's tyrosine kinase (BTK).
+Remibrutinib is an oral, small molecule kinase inhibitor that inhibits Bruton's tyrosine kinase.
 It is taken by mouth.

+Remibrutinib was approved for medical use in the United States in September 2025, and in the European Union in April 2026.
+The US Food and Drug Administration considers it to be a first-in-class medication.